rapid7/insightconnect-plugins/elasticsearch/help.md

 # Version History

-* 2.0.6 - Fix issue where Search Documents was not converting json properly
+* 2.0.6 - Fix issue where Search Documents was not converting JSON properly
 * 2.0.5 - Updated example inputs and outputs for all the actions
 * 2.0.4 - Correct spelling in help.md
 * 2.0.3 - Updated Search Documents action output schema